cemcof/CEMCOF-CIISBcluster_docu/General/Usage.rst

    vncserver-pbs

 2.)
 Submit the job into the batch system specifying required resources.
-Note: despite the resulting VNC session will be interactive, option ``-I`` is not used when submitting the job.
+Note: Despite the resulting VNC session will be interactive, option ``-I`` is not used when submitting the job.

 .. code-block:: console

    qsub -l select=1:ncpus=1:mem=2gb -l walltime=2:00:00 run_server

 3.)
 When the job starts, a file ``VNCSERVER_INFO`` appears in the job directory.
-Print the content of the file to find out information about the started VNC session, especially session VNCID, which is needed for the connection. ``VNCSERVER_INFO`` should look like this:
+Print the content of the file to find out information about the started VNC session, especially session VNCID, which is needed for the connection. ``VNCSERVER_INFO`` file should look like this:

 .. code-block:: console